innovate-sabre/census-sis/R-Consortium-Proposal/DRAFT-Proposal.md

 The Census Bureau has also indicated an interest in linking to the Guide on its website once it is completed.

 We also hope to speak with the maintainer of CRAN's [Official Statistics & Survey Methodlogy Task View](https://cran.r-project.org/web/views/OfficialStatistics.html) about including a link to the Guide.
+If the maintainer thinks that this project is not a perfect fit, then we are open to creating a separate task view dedicated to US Census Statistics.